Waveform Modelling for the Laser Interferometer Space Antenna: Modelling for beyond GR, beyond Standard Model, and cosmic string sources

 \subsection{Phenomenological waveform models}

 The phenomenological waveform models of Sec.~\ref{sec:phenom} already provide standard tools for tests of GR with the current generation of ground-based detectors~\cite{LIGOScientific:2016lio,LIGOScientific:2018dkp,LIGOScientific:2019fpa,LIGOScientific:2020tif,LIGOScientific:2021sio}.
-In particular, parameterized tests (in the spirit of ppE formalism, see Sec.~\ref{sssec:weak_field_beyond GR}) have been employed to probe theory-agnostic deviations from GR in the Phenom ansatz describing the phase evolution of an observed signal~\cite{Agathos:2013upa,Mehta:2022pcn} and to test the BH nature of compact binaries from waveform signatures of spin-induced quadrupole moments~\cite{Krishnendu:2019tjp}.
-At a more fundamental level, such tests depend on the parameterization of the waveform model, and face a number of practical and conceptual problems, e.g., varying the phenomenological coefficients in such models by amounts that are too large, pathologies may arise in the waveform.
-Some improvements can be expected from adding time domain models~\cite{Estelles:2020osj} to the existing frequency domain models, thus providing very different waveform parameterizations to be varied.
-Going beyond theory agnostic tests, the flexibility of phenomenological models also provides a natural ground to develop models for beyond GR theories or ``exotic'' physics, such as boson stars and boson clouds around BHs.
+In particular, parameterized tests (in the spirit of the ppE formalism, see Sec.~\ref{sssec:weak_field_beyond GR}) have been employed to probe theory-agnostic deviations from GR in the Phenom ansatz describing the phase evolution of an observed signal, namely using the TIGER pipeline~\cite{Agathos:2013upa,Meidam:2017dgf} although, as shown in Ref.~\cite{Mehta:2022pcn}, the FTI framework can also be applied to Phenom waveform models (note that in all \LVK papers so far the FTI framework has only been applied on EOB waveforms, whereas parameterized tests with Phenom waveforms typically use the TIGER approach~\cite{LIGOScientific:2018dkp,LIGOScientific:2019fpa,LIGOScientific:2020tif,LIGOScientific:2021sio}).
+Moreover, Phenom models have also been used to test the BH nature of compact binaries from waveform signatures of spin-induced quadrupole moments~\cite{Krishnendu:2019tjp}.
+At a more fundamental level, such tests depend on the parameterization of the waveform model, and face a number of practical and conceptual problems, e.g., varying the phenomenological coefficients in such models by amounts that are too large, pathologies may arise in the waveform (see e.g. Ref.~\cite{Johnson-McDaniel:2021yge}).
+Some improvements can be expected from adding time domain models~\cite{Estelles:2020osj,Estelles:2020twz,Estelles:2021gvs} to the existing frequency domain models, thus providing very different waveform parameterizations to be varied.
+Going beyond theory agnostic tests, the flexibility of phenomenological models also provides a natural ground to develop models for beyond GR theories or ``exotic'' physics, such as boson stars and boson clouds around BHs, possibly starting from recent work on BNS and BHNS models \cite{Colleoni:2023czp,Abac:2023ujg}.
 A key problem is the very large parameter space for such theories, and significant technical and conceptual progress will be required to develop mature approaches.
 Natural first steps for the near future would be, for example, to calibrate accurate models to small ``toy model'' regions of some beyond GR theories, and to develop simple toy models that do not require any calibration to numerical waveforms.